-When the ▶ or ◀ button is pushed while the compact disc is playing, the compact disc plays at an increased speed while fast forwarding or rewinding.
+When the TUNE/FF-REV (lacktriangle or lacktriangle) button is pressed while the compact disc is playing, the compact disc plays at an increased speed while fast forwarding or rewinding.
 When the button is released, the compact disc returns to normal play speed.